AlexBishopCode/BeerLine-Buddy/README.md

 ##### Existing Bugs
 - The countdown timers do not properly synchronize with their associated checkboxes.
 The checkboxes should only be clickable once the timers have finished.
- As a result of the above, the decision was made to adjust the checkbox array to include checkboxes five, six and seven so that the sequential nature of the checkboxes made sense.
+ > As a result of the above, the decision was made to adjust the checkbox array to include checkboxes five, six and seven so that the sequential nature of the checkboxes made sense.
+The timers for now do not make their associated checkboxes clickable upon completion of the timer.

 ##### Fixed Bugs
 - Timer bug #1 - Initially, I used setInterval to manage the countdown timers, but I observed that the displayed time occasionally advanced by several seconds.
 This discrepancy was due to the cumulative delay associated with setInterval.
 After researching the issue, I discovered that using setTimeout instead provided a more accurate countdown. setTimeout ensures that the next execution of the function only begins once the previous execution is fully complete, resulting in a more reliable and glitch-free countdown.

 - Timer bug #2 - The timers behave erratically when clicked multiple times, which is caused by overlapping timer functions.
 To fix this, I implemented a system to track active timers.
 This system maintains a list of running timers and checks if a timer is already active before starting a new one.
 Once a timer finishes, it is removed from the list, allowing a new timer to be started if needed.

-- You were previous able to uncheck the checkboxes after you had checked them, so I added logic to the event listener after it has been checked so that users cant interact with it again.
+- You were previously able to uncheck the checkboxes after you had checked them, so I added logic to the event listener after it has been checked so that users cant interact with it again.

 - Accessibility performance initially failed in testing due to a lack of aria-labels on the reset, next, previous and start buttons.
 Aria labels were added to all buttons and the accessibility check provided a successful score of 100.